Vanessa-Santacoloma/Vanessa-Santacoloma.github.io/index.md

 ---
-title: New Title
+title: Time Series Decomposition
-description: New Description
+description: Deconstucting data into various components to resemble an underlying pattern.
 ---

 This is content I've developed for my course: